Engee documentation

 Conclusion

-In this demonstration we have learnt how to convert RGB to HSV and how to use this representation to facilitate image segmentation processes.
+In this demo, we have analyzed the RGB to HSV conversion and the use of this representation to facilitate image segmentation processes.